By Cat, Feb 2008 (Photo, right, from Wikimedia Commons)

 I have MacIntosh apple and Bartlett pear trees in my yard, which are great in this dessert.
 You can also use Braeburn or Cortland apples, and Anjou pears.

-While this version does not use a presoaked crumble, you can use the Yogurt-Spelt Crumble, above, using crispy pecans, and ground ginger instead of cinnamon & nutmeg.
+While this version does not use a presoaked crumble, you can use Spelt-Yogurt Crumble (on Basic Apple Crisp recipe page), using crispy pecans, and ground ginger instead of cinnamon & nutmeg.

 Ingredients & Equipment:

 - ¾ cup chopped crispy pecans (pre-soaked & toasted)